ionescuv/learncf/exercises/2_push_your_first_app/problem.md

 ## HINTS

-Due to the existence of the `index.html` file, CloudFoundry should automatically infer that a staticfile buildpack is required.
-As a result a new container will be created, running an instance of the NGINX web server, which will serve out our `index.html` file.
+Due to the existence of the `index.html` file, CloudFoundry will automatically infer that a staticfile buildpack is required.
+As a result a new container will be created, running an NGINX web server, which will serve out our `index.html` file.